-- a. the proposed use is compatible with the surrounding uses; and - b. it can be demonstrated to the Council's satisfaction that the alternative uses are employment-generating uses appropriate to the location with no reasonable prospect of locating elsewhere within the Borough; or - c. it can be demonstrated to the Council's satisfaction that the proposed use is ancillary to and supports existing employment uses. - 9.131 The East of England Economic Strategy states that employment sites are under increasing pressure to be developed for housing but it is important to retain existing employment sites where possible and appropriate.
+- 9.139 DELETED: The East of England Economic Strategy states that employment INSERTED: Employment sites are under increasing pressure to be developed for housing but it is important to retain existing employment sites where possible and appropriate.
 Employment site retention and provision is particularly necessary to enable balanced job and housing growth.
-The Council proposes a policy that safeguards employment land and sets out criteria against which loss of employment land to other uses will be considered.
-This excludes the main town centre uses as defined in PPS4, such as retail. - 9.132 The loss of employment land, whether in existing employment use or allocated for employment, could affect the Council's ability to achieve its employment objectives and job targets as set out in the East of England Plan.
+The Council proposes a policy that safeguards employment land INSERTED: , including the defined employment areas and sets out criteria against which loss of employment land to other uses will be considered.
+This excludes the main town centre uses as defined in INSERTED: the National Planning Policy Framework DELETED: PPS4, such as retail INSERTED: , but includes B1 office uses. - 9.140 The loss of employment land, whether in existing employment use or allocated for employment, could affect the Council's ability to achieve its employment objectives and job targets DELETED: as set out in the East of England Plan.
 Land and buildings in employment use may also come under pressure from other forms of development that tend to have higher values such as retail, leisure and housing.
-As a general principle therefore, such land needs to be protected. - 9.133 The Council recognises the importance of retaining existing employment uses and allowing for their growth and development where this can be accomplished without giving rise to serious environmental problems or unacceptable increases in traffic.
-Where employment uses are no longer appropriate to their surroundings or cannot reasonably expand further on their existing sites they will be encouraged to relocate within Employment Areas identified on the adopted Local Plan Proposals Map (which will be updated alongside the Site Allocations and IP-One development plan documents).
+As a general principle therefore, such land needs to be protected.
+INSERTED: Retail uses will not be permitted other than as small scale retailing ancillary to the main/B class use.

+- 9.141 Ancillary uses are defined in terms of size of floorspace and there being a functional relationship with the main B class use.
+Ancillary retailing should be less than 10% of the floorspace or 200 sq. m net, whichever is the smaller. - 9.142 The Council recognises the importance of retaining existing employment uses and allowing for their growth and development where this can be accomplished without giving rise to serious environmental problems or unacceptable increases in traffic.
+Where employment uses are no longer appropriate to their surroundings or cannot reasonably expand further on their existing sites they will be encouraged to relocate within Employment Areas identified on the DELETED: adopted Local Plan INSERTED: policies map DELETED: Proposals Map INSERTED: and listed in policy DM36 in the DELETED: (which will be updated alongside the Site Allocations DELETED: and INSERTED: (incorporating IP-One INSERTED: Area Action Plan) development plan document DELETED: documents).